thehappycheese/nicklinref_rust/README.md

 because the `&offset=...` uses an approximation to convert from meters to degrees assuming that there are about `111320` metres per degree.

-## 8. Running the Server Yourself
+## 4. Running the Server Yourself

-### 8.1.
+### 4.1.
 Installation

-Windows and most Linux systems are supported, however only windows binaries are distributed from the [releases](/releases) page.

-To use a pre-compiled version of this application please visit the [releases](/releases) page and download and extract one of the zip files.
+On windows you can use a pre-compiled version of this application; download the latest version from [releases](/releases) and extract the zip file.

 Run `nicklinref.exe` then visit
 <http://localhost:8080/?road=H001&slk_from=1.5&slk_to=3> to test if it is
 working.

-If possible, the best way to use this software is to clone this repository and build it yourself.
-The main branch is kept at the latest release version.
+On Linux the best way to use this software is to clone this repository and build it yourself.
+See instructions below.

-### 8.2.
+### 4.2.
 Compilation

-#### 8.2.1.
+#### 4.2.1.
 Compiling for Ubuntu / Debian

 Install required packages: